search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-If you’re out there in the business world, you might hear the term “B2B” thrown around from time to time.
-It’s a catchy acronym and it’s fun to say, but what does B2B stand for?
+Anyone operating in the business world has probably seen the term B2B.
+It’s a catchy acronym, and it’s fun to say, but what does B2B stand for?
 It stands for “business-to-business” transactions.
-Are you interested in starting your own B2B enterprise?
+This guide explores the topic of business-to-business enterprise, including its benefits and drawbacks.

 • Web development